- Code POLS4038

 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest Policy Studies, Political Sciences, Political Economy, Politics

 This course examines the central issues in comparative political institutions across a range of jurisdictions and from a variety of perspectives.
 The course introduces core political institutions and discusses various approaches to their study.
 It deals with key concepts (majoritarian democracy vs consociationalism etc.) and institutional arrangements in a historical and comparative perspective.
-The point of the seminar preparations, discussions, presentations, data collection and analysis exercise is not to compare for the sake of comparing, but to equip you (as a researcher) with the conceptual tools to undertake insightful, critical, and original comparative work of your own in your final assessment.
+The course develops skills to equip student researchers with the conceptual tools to undertake insightful, critical, and original comparative work of their own in their final assessment.
 The overall aim of the course is to develop students' understanding and use of many general theoretical explanations surrounding debates in political institutions and to develop students' critical/analytical approach to many of the questions facing practitioners and scholars in the next decade.

 Upon successful completion, students will have the knowledge and skills to: